Fleuriel/Boof-Woof/ReadmeEngine.txt

  >  Open BoofWoof.sln, clean and rebuild
  >  Go to ScriptWoof.sln, clean and rebuild
  >  Under the lib folder, go to JoltPhysics-master > LinkLib, extract the zip files for the Jolt.lib
+ >  Under the lib folder, extract the assimp2016.zip file
  >  Set either PawsieAdventure or EditorPaws as your startup project, depending on what you are aiming to test.

-If you have linker error for Jolt.lib, please unzip the folders in lib > JoltPhysics-master > LinkLib If you try to move using WASD keys and you cannot move the corgi, please clean and build ScriptWoof.
+If you have linker error for Jolt.lib, please unzip the folders in lib > JoltPhysics-master > LinkLib If you have linker error for assimp.lib, please unzip the folders in lib > assimp2016 If you try to move using WASD keys and you cannot move the corgi, please clean and build ScriptWoof.

  EDITOR CONTROLS ==========================